Mottingham

 Supporting wellbeing through art

 Mid-way through Big Local, the partnership commissioned the Gerald Moore Gallery to deliver an art therapy and wellbeing project in three primary schools.
 This aimed to support children with emotional wellbeing, stress, anxiety, and depression, and improve their confidence and self-esteem.
 A qualified art therapist delivered 69 art therapy sessions, and teaching staff attended sessions on how to use art for wellbeing for themselves and their pupils.
-A few years later, in 2024, the project concluded with an exhibition – Everything is connected in Life: Art and Wellbeing.
+A few years later, in 2024, the project concluded with an exhibition.

-The partnership commissioned the Gerald Moore Gallery to deliver a further 36 creative and educational workshops with two primary schools as part of the Art and Creativity in School project.
+The partnership commissioned the gallery to deliver a further 36 creative and educational workshops with two primary schools as part of the Art and Creativity in School project.
 An artist visited these primary schools to work with children aged six to 11.

 How the Big Local area spent their funding